Hamartia.

 My hands open.

-truth finally weighing less
+The bow lowers, truth finally weighing less

 than the effort to deny it.